IB World School

 Furthermore, there is an annual charge for “resource fees” at the beginning of each school year as follows

-Additional costs can arise in the context of After School Activities, excursions, school trips and external exams.
+Additional costs may arise in the context of After School Activities, excursions, school trips and external exams.

 Are there any discounts on school fees?

 Yes, there are, e.g. for siblings who are also students at B.I.S.
-Corresponding additional agreements are issued by the admissions office when the contract is concluded.
+Corresponding additional agreements are issued by the Admissions Office when the contract is concluded.
 Low-income families can also apply for income-related school fees.
-The application form and complete and reliable evidence of family income should be sent to the management office.
+The application form plus complete and reliable evidence of family income should be sent to the Management Office.
+For further inquiries on income-related school fees please contact Ms Angela Wittmann at email@example.com.

 When are school holidays?